Traveling from the Philippines during Pandemic

 Our insurance agency has been in this industry for so many years.
 In our opinion, we believe insurance companies cannot simply cover up to the maximum limits because of the increased risk exposure of traveling during a pandemic.
 Imagine, a single-trip policy for a 1-week trip in an Asian destination (e.g. Japan, South Korea, Singapore), covering up to Php 1,000,000 maximum medical coverage will have a premium of only Php 700 on the average.
 No insurer would want to simply take on that risk during a pandemic, when COVID-19 is not yet under control.

-As we flatten the curve worldwide and go towards the end of the pandemic, we believe more insurance companies will start to cover coronavirus diseases again, though some insurers may only offer COVID-19 coverage with low benefits limits.
+As countries flatten the curve worldwide and move towards the end of the pandemic, we believe more insurance companies will start to cover coronavirus diseases again, though some insurers may only offer COVID-19 coverage with low benefits limits.

 You will find more details on the COVID19 travel insurance coverage of Starr and Assist Card Philippines here.